Fossil fuels 'boycott' law could cost Oklahoma retirement fund $9.7M

 “Certainly, this is the largest exposure for the state of Oklahoma because of the size of holdings in BlackRock,” he said.
 “The rest of them are relatively small compared to this.”

-OPERS' investment committee recommended the full board of trustees seek an exemption from the Energy Discrimination Elimination Act on the grounds that it would be a breach of the system's fiduciary responsibility to divest from the blacklisted firms.
+OPERS’ investment committee recommended that the full board of trustees seek an exemption from the Energy Discrimination Elimination Act on the grounds that divesting from the blacklisted firms would be a breach of the system’s fiduciary responsibility.
 The board did not vote on the motion Thursday but is likely to consider that recommendation at its next meeting.

-OPERS is the state's second-largest retirement system behind the Teachers' Retirement System.
+The Oklahoma Public Employees Retirement System is the state’s second-largest retirement system, behind the Oklahoma Teachers’ Retirement System.